Last Updated on September 14, 2021

 I know what you must be thinking.
 Another user testing site.
 Is Digital Bazaari nothing but a list of websites that pay for user testing?
 Well, The very first set of websites that I tested for my project happened to be user-testing websites.
 I actually signed up for 4 websites, out of which this is the 3rd one.
-The 4th website, trymyui.com does not accept testers from India, so you can check that off the list.
+The 4th website, trymyui.com does not accept testers from my country, so you can check that off the list.

 Userfeel is a “remote usability testing” website, founded in the UK and Greece (they are not specific).
 It is operational since 2010 and they claim to have helped thousands of clients so far, in reaching their UI/UX improvement goals.
 Judging by the overall look of the website, it feels more like a startup and “younger” in a sense.
 There is no professional mumbo-jumbo like in the case of userlytics, and it does not boast about it’s clients.